Revisiting Group Differences in High-Dimensional Choices: Method and Application to Congressional Speech: More Details on Data and Analysis

 The Stanford University Social Science Data Collection database \citep{Gentzkow+Shapiro+Taddy:2018} provides already processed text data from the United States Congressional Record.
 The speeches given by members of the U.S.\ Congress have been parsed and are stored as transcripts of the full-text speeches together with some related metadata information such as details about the speaker.
 We use the ``daily edition'' of the Senate speeches in the database for our analysis which covers sessions~97 to 114 (1981--2017) and provides data on the speech level.

-Following \citet{Taddy_etal_2019} and \citet{Vafa_etal_2020}, a number of pre-processing steps were performed to obtain session-specific document-term matrices with an aligned vocabulary from the files containing the transcripted full text speeches.
+Following GST and \citet{Vafa_etal_2020}, a number of pre-processing steps were performed to obtain session-specific document-term matrices with an aligned vocabulary from the files containing the transcripted full-text speeches.
 First, we removed punctuation and numbers, changed the text to lower-case and eliminated stop words.
-For tokenization, we follow \citet{Taddy_etal_2019} and also use bigrams. \citet{Gentzkow_etal_2019} argue that in certain applications such as the analysis of partisan speech, single words are insufficient to capture the patterns of interest.
+For tokenization, we followed GST and also used bigrams. \citet{Gentzkow_etal_2019} argue that in certain applications such as the analysis of partisan speech, single words are insufficient to capture all important aspects.
 They point out that at least bigrams are required to capture a limited amount of the dependence between words and they also emphasize that bigrams are better able to gather overtones and ideological phrases.
-In addition, using bigrams instead of single terms helps to improve interpretability of the resulting topics when inspecting the topic-specific term prevalences.
+In addition, using bigrams instead of single terms enhances interpretability of the resulting topics when inspecting the topic-specific term prevalences.

-For each session, we considered speeches given by Senators as well as House Representatives.
+For each session, we considered speeches given by Senators as well as external speakers, such as House Representatives.
 We removed speakers who gave less than 24 speeches in a particular session as well as bigrams which were used by less than 10 speakers in a particular session \citep[cf.][]{Vafa_etal_2020}.
 Finally, speeches resulting in an empty frequency count, i.e., an empty row in the document-term matrix, were omitted from further analysis.
 The complete vocabulary spanning all the sessions from session~97 to 114 resulting from these pre-processing steps consists of 12,527 unique bigrams.

 Prior to these pre-processing steps, the dataset of the Senate speeches contains 1,262,273 speeches given by 1,142 unique speakers.
-After pre-processing we are left with 614,613 speeches spoken by 355 unique speakers (including Senators and House Representatives) over a period of 18 sessions, i.e., during the years 1981 until 2017.
+After pre-processing we are left with 614,613 speeches given by 355 unique speakers (including Senators and external speakers) over a period of 18 sessions, i.e., during the years 1981 until 2017.
 Table~\ref{tab:data} displays summary statistics of the original data before pre-processing as well as the data obtained after pre-processing which was then used for estimating the TV-TBIP model.